-Guest post by: Arianna Aondio, Field Engineer, Varnish Software
+Guest post by: Arianna Aondio, Director: Solutions Engineering, Varnish Software

 Add to this scenario the preponderance of factors that make up the complexity of mobile content delivery performance: everything ranging from page size to the capacity of the mobile network, from the device being used to access content to personalized aspects of pages being loaded.
 Some of these are completely out of the deliverers’ hands, but some can be managed and optimized.